killerdolp/2D-report-ALGO/2D Report.md

 </div>

-(Change the colour of the picture and make only A highlight red)

 Both ROTATE_LEFT and ROTATE_RIGHT are functions originally used in the Binary Search Tree to help restructure the tree.
 They are used in RBT to not only help maintain the balanced tree structure but helps to update the colours to preserve RBT properties after some operations.
 ##### Move Tree operations